-On this day in 1936, American Jesse Owens wins gold in the long jump at the Summer Olympics in Berlin, Germany.
+On August 4, 1936, American Jesse Owens wins gold in the long jump at the Summer Olympics in Berlin, Germany.
 It was the second of four gold medals Owens won in Berlin, as he firmly dispelled German Fuhrer Adolf Hitler’s notion of the superiority of an Aryan “master race,” for all the world to see.

 Jesse Owens first made his mark on the international stage at just 21 years old on May 25, 1935, while an undergrad at Ohio State University, by setting three world records and tying another at the Big Ten Championships in Ann Arbor, Michigan.
 “The Buckeye Bullet” started his afternoon by running the 100-meter dash in just 9.4 seconds to tie the world record.
 Just 10 minutes later, Owens jumped 26’8 1/4″, setting a world record he would hold until 1951.
 And, ten minutes after that, Owens set another world record in the 220-yard dash with a time of 20.3 seconds.
 Finally, less than an hour after his afternoon of competition started, Owens ran the 220-yard hurdles in 22.6 seconds for his third outright world record of the day.
 Owens’ impressive performance caused a sensation across the United States, and the track world looked forward to following his progress at the upcoming 1936 Olympics.